Skip to main content

 • You can do this manually

-• You can also do this automatically.
-For example, within a workflow of pipeline software like Nextflow
+• You can do this automatically.
+For example, within a workflow of a pipeline software like Nextflow

-• Pay for "Research Project Space" - see details on the Research Project Space page.
+• Pay for "Research Project Space" - for details see Research Project Space

 Create virtual environment